kiran-sone/weather-app-kiran/README.md

-# Weather App By Kiran: A weather information application built uing OpenWeather API (openweathermap.org) and Laravel 10
+# Weather App By Kiran: A weather information application built using OpenWeather API (openweathermap.org) and Laravel 10

 ## About Weather App
 This is a web application developed using Laravel 10 and openweathermap.org API. <br>